oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

    then you can optionally propagate changes to WebLogic pods without a roll using an [online update](#online-updates).
-   If an online update request includes non-dynamic model updates that can only be achieved using an offline update, then the resulting behavior is controlled by the Domain YAML `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` attribute, which is discussed in detail later in this document.
+   If an online update request includes non-dynamic model updates that can only be achieved using an offline update, then the resulting behavior is controlled by the domain resource YAML `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` attribute, which is discussed in detail later in this document.